Pr0tiK1/Pr0tiK1/README.md

 ![Markdown](https://img.shields.io/badge/markdown-%23000000.svg?style=for-the-badge&logo=markdown&logoColor=white)

 - <h2>📫 How to reach me ...</h2>
-You can reach me with discord.
+You can reach me with Discord.
-My discord username is pro.tik_
+My Discord username is pro.tik_

 Thank you so much for reading, see yall later, peace ✌️